W. Alton Russell, PhD

 Prospective lab members

-Current McGill students: if you are interested in working with the lab, please email me (Alton) your CV and a brief note about your interests.
-I can serve as the thesis supervisor for students in Epidemiology (MSc and PhD), Biostatistics (MSc and PhD), and Quantitative Life Sciences (PhD).
+Affiliated degree programs: I can serve as the thesis supervisor for students in Epidemiology (MSc and PhD), Biostatistics (MSc and PhD), Quantitative Life Sciences (PhD), and Experimental Medicine (MSc and PhD), which includes the MSc in Digital Health Innovation.
 For students in other degree programs, I may be able to serve as a practicum supervisor, co-supervisor, or committee member.

 Open science research philospohy